 Individuals Exempted from Personal Income Tax

-Some foreigners are not regarded as Indonesian tax residents due to their special legal status even though they live in Indonesia for more than 183 days per year or live and plan to remain in Indonesia.
-Such individuals are exempt from paying Indonesia’s personal income taxes.
+Some foreigners are not as Indonesian tax residents due to their special legal status even though they live in Indonesia for more than 183 days per year or live and plan to remain in Indonesia.
+Such individuals are exempt from paying Indonesia’s income taxes.

 These include: